api3dao/vitepress-docs/docs/guides/airnode/deploy-airnode/deploy-gcp/index.md

 [latest release<ExternalLinkImage/>](https://hub.docker.com/r/api3/airnode-deployer/tags)
 of the Airnode
-[deployer image](/reference/airnode/latest/docker/deployer-image.md) will be used to deploy the off-chain component of Airnode (a.k.a., the node) to to GCP.
+[deployer image](/reference/airnode/latest/docker/deployer-image.md) will be used to deploy the off-chain component of Airnode (a.k.a., the node) to GCP.

 This Airnode contains a single API operation (`GET /simple/price`) from [CoinGecko<ExternalLinkImage/>](https://www.coingecko.com/en/api/documentation)